doubleface/cozy-rocket-konnector/README.md

 Just run:

 ```
-run_konnector.sh <login> <password>
+run_konnector.sh login password
 ```

-where <login> is your trainline login and <password> is your trainline password
+where login is your trainline login (your email) and password is your trainline password

-This modified konnector only fetch data from trainline and display it in the standard output at the moment
+This modified konnector only fetches data from trainline and display it in the standard output at the moment